 So when is stopping your medication dangerous?
-Abruptly stopping these 10 medications may make you sick, and lead to dangerous problems.
+Abruptly stopping any of these 10 medications may make you sick and can lead to dangerous problems.
 The higher the dose and the longer you’ve been taking them, the worse the problem.

-- Catapres (clonidine).
+Clonidine (Catapres).
 This is no joke.
 Catapres tablets and Catapres-TTS patches are used to treat high blood pressure.
 Stopping them abruptly may result in a surge of catecholamine release.
-Rebound very high blood pressures can occur so Clonidine should be weaned slowly.
-If you’ve been on higher doses of Clonidine this is more likely to occur.
-Don’t stop this on your own.
+Very high blood pressures can occur on rebound, so clonidine should be weaned slowly.
+If you’ve been on higher doses of clonidine, rebound high blood pressure is more likely to occur.
+Don’t stop clonidine on your own.

-- Inderal (propranolol).
-Beta blockers like propranolol are used to treat high blood pressure and palpitations, and are even prescribed for anxiety symptoms.
-While all beta blockers may have a mild effect, Inderal is a short-acting beta blocker, and stopping it abruptly may lead to a withdrawal syndrome.
-In addition to a rise in blood pressure, beta blocker withdrawal in patients with heart disease can lead to chest pain, heart attack, and even sudden death.
-Crazy thing is this can occur even in patients who have no previous history of heart issues.
+Propranolol (Inderal).
+Beta-blockers like propranolol are used to treat high blood pressure and palpitations.
+They’re even prescribed for anxiety symptoms.
+While stopping any beta-blocker may cause a mild response, abruptly stopping propranolol may lead to a withdrawal syndrome.
+Beta-blocker withdrawal can result in a rise in blood pressure, and in patients with heart disease, chest pain, heart attack, and even sudden death.
+The crazy thing is, these symptoms can occur even in patients who have no previous history of heart issues.

-- Effexor XR (venlafaxine ER).
-Used for depression, generalized anxiety disorder, and menopause symptoms, Effexor carries the nickname “Side-Effexor” partly for this reason: due to its short half-life (how long it takes for the medication to leave your system), stopping and not weaning venlafaxine may lead to horrible withdrawal symptoms.
-Instead, taper the dose by 37.5 mg to 75 mg per day each week, over four weeks.
-Abrupt discontinuation of venlafaxine may cause agitation, sweating, dizziness, fatigue, nausea, restlessness, and tremor.
+Venlafaxine ER (Effexor XR).
+Used for depression, generalized anxiety disorder, and menopause symptoms, Effexor XR carries the nickname “Side-Effexor” partly because of its short half-life.
+Due to its short half-life, or how long it takes for the medication to leave your system, suddenly stopping and not slowly weaning venlafaxine may lead to horrible withdrawal symptoms.
+To stop taking venlafaxine, it’s recommended that you taper the dose by 37.5 mg to 75 mg per day each week over four weeks.
+Abrupt discontinuation of venlafaxine may cause agitation, sweating, dizziness, fatigue, nausea, restlessness and tremor.
 Not fun.

-- Paxil (paroxetine).
+Paroxetine (Paxil).
 A widely used medication prescribed for depression and anxiety, paroxetine is the most likely of the SSRI antidepressants to cause withdrawal symptoms, again due to its short half-life.
 Paroxetine needs to be tapered down over two to four weeks prior to stopping.
-If you just stop taking it, symptoms may include nausea, vomiting, diarrhea, headaches, lightheadedness, dizziness, sweating, tremors, and sleep disturbances (vivid dreams, insomnia).
+If you just suddenly stop taking it, symptoms may include nausea, vomiting, diarrhea, headaches, lightheadedness, dizziness, sweating, tremors and sleep disturbances (like vivid dreams and insomnia).
 Wean it down.

-- Neurontin (gabapentin).
-Don’t just stop taking gabapentin, commonly used for neuropathic pain and seizures.
-Withdrawal symptoms may begin between 12 hours to 7 days after stopping, but most start between 24 and 48 hours.
-Agitation is the most common and is reported by half of those experiencing symptoms of withdrawal.
-Confusion and disorientation have also been reported along with sweating, stomach complaints, and insomnia.
+Gabapentin (Neurontin).
+Don’t just stop taking gabapentin, commonly used for nerve-related pain and seizures.
+Withdrawal symptoms may begin between 12 hours to 7 days after stopping, but most start between 24 and 48 hours after stopping.
+Agitation is the most common withdrawal symptom and is reported by half of those experiencing withdrawal.
+Confusion and disorientation have also been reported, along with sweating, stomach complaints and insomnia.

-- Prednisone and other steroids.
-Prednisone is prescribed as a potent anti-inflammatory for a variety of conditions including asthma, allergies, hives, inflammatory arthritis, gout, and more.
-If you’ve been taking prednisone for more than 1-2 weeks and just stop it, you may get into trouble.
+Prednisone and other steroids.
+Prednisone is prescribed as a potent anti-inflammatory for a variety of conditions, including asthma, allergies, hives, inflammatory arthritis and gout.
+If you’ve been taking prednisone for more than one to two weeks and just stop it, you may get into trouble.
 Why?
-When you are taking prednisone tablets your own adrenal gland production of cortisol declines.
-When you abruptly stop taking prednisone the result may be low cortisol, causing weakness, nausea, vomiting, diarrhea and abdominal pain.
+When you are taking prednisone tablets, your own adrenal gland production of cortisol declines.
+When you abruptly stop taking prednisone, the result may be low cortisol.
+This causes weakness, nausea, vomiting, diarrhea and abdominal pain.
 It’s not fun and can be very serious.
 Wean it off.

-- Opioid pain medications.
-Opioids are prescription analgesics like codeine, morphine, and hydrocodone (an active ingredient in Vicodin) and if you’ve been taking them long term, abruptly stopping causes symptoms like diarrhea, generalized pain, restlessness and anxiety.
-Withdrawing from opioids is no joke, wean them down.
+Opioid pain medications.
+Opioids are prescription analgesics like codeine, morphine and hydrocodone (an active ingredient in Vicodin), and if you’ve been taking any of them long term, abrupt discontinuation can cause symptoms like diarrhea, generalized pain, restlessness and anxiety.
+Withdrawing from opioids is no joke.
+Wean them down.

-- Baclofen.
-Baclofen is prescribed to decrease muscle cramps, spasms, and rigidity (including in folks with spinal cord injury and multiple sclerosis).
-Withdrawal is more common when it has been given as an injection directly into the spinal canal, but can also occur with tablets.
-Withdrawal symptoms include restlessness, insomnia, confusion, hallucinations, seizures, psychotic manic or paranoid states.
+Baclofen (Lioresal).
+Baclofen is prescribed to decrease muscle cramps, spasms and rigidity (including in folks with spinal cord injury and multiple sclerosis).
+Withdrawal is more common when Baclofen has been given as an injection directly into the spinal canal, but can also occur with tablets.
+Withdrawal symptoms include restlessness, insomnia, confusion, hallucinations, seizures, and psychotic manic or paranoid states.
 Interestingly, Baclofen is also used to treat alcohol withdrawal.